bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/address-relay.md

 I want to hear a little bit more about simulations.
 And you've done some simulations for Adderley, but you also have a prior history of science and simulations.
 And I'd love to hear sort of how you think about creating simulations and using that past experience.
-Is there any crossover to creating simulations for Adderley?
+Is there any crossover to creating simulations for Addrelay?
 Yeah.
 How do you go about it?